cdemarch/cdemarch/README.md

 - 💬 About Me: I'm a recent grad from UNC Charlotte and obtained my degree in Software Systems and Networking.
 I recently had to move to Greenville, NC.
 Aside from gaming I enjoy working on my car, swimming, fishing, and have tried my hand at content creation here and there.

-- 📽 Projects: My easiest to find project would be the website I made in ITIS 3135 for web design.
+- 📽 Projects: My easiest to find project would be the repositories I worked on with this Github account!
+There is also a website I made in ITIS 3135 for web design.
 Its a simple website that's made to show my use of links, Java scripts, HTML, and other more basic functions for webpages.
 Here is the link: https://webpages.charlotte.edu/cdemarch/ITIS3135/ Other projects I've done in the past were mainly through python as its my favorite language to use by far.
 Here is a seperate github account and repository I made specifically for ITSC-3155 that incldues all of my flask exercises and testing: https://github.com/ChrisDeMarchi/ITSC-3155

-- 🌱 Goals and Objectives: What I really want out of this class is a professional GitHub by the end of the semester.
-It would help me out immensly to have a professional GitHub for my resume, with more complex programs to showcase my knowledge.
-Most of the work through classes so far have been pretty basic stuff in order to hammer down concepts and make sure I have the knowledge I needed to continue my degree.
-I want to learn more and challenge myself to build something with real world application that I can point to show my progress.
-I also look forward to creating a more realistic work flow with my group members to better replicate how projects are designed, created, and adjusted in the industry today.
+- 🌱 Goals and Objectives: Now that I have recently graduated I need to begin my career.
+While I dont technically have any employment level experience yet, I'm very motivated and ready to learn!